One of Europe's Biggest Red Light District Was In The Heart of Dublin

 How The Monto Came To An End

 The churches and the Garda’s involvement in stripping down the Monto also came about because of the decline in business in the area.
 As a result of the British having just ‘Packed up their troubles in their own kit bag’.
 The remaining women took to the streets as they did before the Monto ever existed.
 This was far more dangerous for the women as they were on their own and vulnerable.
 This led to the women being beaten, robbed and even forced to perform services without payment, often by corrupt Garda.
 These women operated across Grand Canal Dock, St. Stephen Green and Phoenix Park, most of which are referenced in the song.
-If The Monto has peaked your interest, why not come along to the Vaults Live experience, where you can immerse yourself in the Monto and become part of its history.
+If The Monto has peaked your interest, why not come along to the Vaults Live tourist attraction, where you can immerse yourself in the Monto and become part of its history.
+Without a doubt Vaults.live is the next best thing to do in Dublin.
 Be sure to view prices to visit and experience Vaults.Live.